yhqianUMD/Tetra_Spark/Tetra_Spark_implementation/README.md

 ## Deriving connectivity relations
-### Boundary relations
-The TopoRela_boundary.ipynb program is used to extract the boundary relations for a mesh.
+The TopoRela_boundary.ipynb, TopoRela_coboundary.ipynb, and TopoRela_adjacent.ipynb programs extract boundary, coboundary, and adjacent relations for a mesh, respectively.
 * Inputs:
   - the DataFrame $DF_T$
 * Outputs:
-  - a .parquet file in Spark, which is used to store the derived DataFrame corresponding to the desired boundary relation.
+  - a .parquet file in Spark, which is used to store the derived DataFrame corresponding to the desired connectivity relation.

-### Coboundary relations
-The TopoRela_coboundary.ipynb program is used to extract the coboundary relations for a mesh.
-* Inputs:
-  - the DataFrame $DF_T$
-* Outputs:
-  - a .parquet file in Spark, storing the extracted DataFrame corresponding to the desired coboundary relation.

-### Adjacent relations
-The TopoRela_adjacent.ipynb program is used to extract the adjacent relations for a mesh.
-* Inputs:
-  - the DataFrame $DF_T$
-* Outputs:
-  - a .parquet file in Spark, storing the extracted DataFrame corresponding to the desired adjacent relation.

 ## Computing topological features
 ### Discrete vertex distortion